Tuesday, February 15, 2022

 The resulting pulse train is stable even with lower pulse width and higher frequency.
 We can go for lower value of delay but the output pulse width will not be accurate as can be seen below.
 For the same code above where Ton is 5us, I am getting pulse width of 4us.

 I could reach a pulse width of 60 ns for width set at 1us in code.
-This is interesting to get such a narrow pulse using a UNO though not accurate.The cause of this inaccuracy at lower pulse width is unknown to me.
+This is interesting to get such a narrow pulse using a UNO though not accurate.The cause of this inaccuracy at lower pulse width is not known to me.

 Sunday, August 8, 2021